Nonalcoholic Fatty Liver Disease

 - Primary NAFLD: common term for typical NAFLD associated with obesity and/or type 2 diabetes (T2DM) or insulin resistance (IR), without another specific etiology.

 - Secondary NAFLD: defined as NAFLD in the absence of insulin resistance and associated with other causes such as: polycystic ovary syndrome, hypothyroidism, hypogonadism, hypopituitarism, medication use (glucocorticoids, tamoxifen, amiodarone, HAART, diltiazem), disorders of lipid metabolism (abetalipoproteinemia, lipodystrophy, Weber-Christian syndrome, Andersen’s disease), total parenteral nutrition and jejunoileal bypass surgery.
 Many cases of "secondary" NAFLD likely represent an exacerbation of often unrecognized "primary" NAFLD.

 - Nonalcoholic steatohepatitis (NASH): the more severe form of NAFLD characterized by inflammation, hepatocyte injury (ballooned hepatocytes), with or without fibrosis.
 It can progress to cirrhosis and possibly liver cancer.

 - NASH cirrhosis: the presence of cirrhosis with current or previous evidence of steatosis or NASH.

-- Cryptogenic cirrhosis: a term used to define the presence of cirrhosis with no obvious etiology, however, frequently there is a history of diabetes and obesity.
+- Cryptogenic cirrhosis: presence of cirrhosis with no obvious etiology; however, frequently this is attributed to NAFLD, especially if there is a history of diabetes and obesity.